Support your loved ones

 Learning that someone close to you has been diagnosed with breast cancer can be rough, but your help and accompaniment during this difficult time can really make a difference through their journey.
 Studies have shown that women who have had limited support from their loved ones after their breast cancer diagnosis had higher risks of their breast cancers coming back, and some even had higher risks of death.
 What this means for women with breast cancer and their family or friends is that their assistance can have a positive impact on their disease.

-1. Offer your help instead of asking if they need it.
+Offer your help instead of asking if they need help

 Some treatments are hard on the body making driving difficult, so getting to doctors’ appointments can be hard for patients.
 Offer yourself to drive them to their consultations or if you can’t personally take them, offer to send them an Uber, Lyft, or taxi cab.

 Support and listen to her partner

 Even though most of the support during breast cancer diagnosis might be focused on the patient, her partner might also need to be listened to and supported.
 This person may be going through a difficult time so you can help them by letting them know they are appreciated and by listening to their concerns.

 Help with her finances

 During treatment personal costs can often increase: for example gas bills to assist to the hospital, hospital bills, childcare and other things.
 If the household budget is already tight, this can add to the family’s stress.
 More often than not women with breast cancer have to step back from paid work as they may feel unwell, tired or have to travel for treatment.
 If appropriate, ask your friend how you can help them financially.
 By assisting in this way, you can help relieve some of the pressure and anxiety during this time.